Bahaa-Elnakib/Bahaa-Elnakib/README.md

 - 👋 Hi, I’m @Bahaa-Elnakib
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Projct Management
-- 🌱 I’m currently Learning Web Development techniques
+- 🌱 I’m currently Learning How to become Project Manager
 - 📫 How to reach me -> bahaaelnakibb@gmail.com <-

 <!---